kyma-project/kyma/docs/application-connector/08-11-rotate-root-ca.md

    kubectl -n kyma-integration edit secret connector-service-app-ca
    ```

 5. Replace the old certificate in the Istio Secret.
-Edit the Secret and replace the `ca.crt` value with the new base64-encoded certificate.
+Edit the Secret and replace the `cacert` value with the new base64-encoded certificate.

    ```bash
    kubectl -n istio-system edit secret app-connector-certs